 Providing increased optionality worldwide along with the ability to hedge against potential risk and volatility, golden visas allow HNWIs and their families to:

 There is now golden visa legislation in place in over 100 countries around the world, spanning five continents.
 Over 60% of EU member states have programs that are functional and active, with the UK and the US having among the world’s longest running golden visa programs.
-Click here to see the full list of more than 35 golden visa programs that Henley & Partners promotes.
+Other popular golden visa countries include Portugal, Spain, Greece, Malta, Australia, Canada, Italy, and the UK.
+Discover the full list of more than 35 golden visa programs that Henley & Partners promotes.

 Henley & Partners is the global leader in residence and citizenship by investment.
 We specialize in both residence and citizenship by investment and facilitate the acquisition of golden visas (residence programs) across Europe, North America, Asia and the Pacific, and Africa.

 Depending on our clients and their families’ specific needs and ambitions, they can explore the unique benefits of the following 28 golden visa programs and select their preferred route to alternative residence:

 Other investment requirements for programs include government bonds, annual tax contributions as per the Switzerland program, specific language competencies such as per the Austria program, company shares and business creation as in Portugal and Spain, and a points-based test such as that required by the Hong Kong golden visa program.
 Most golden visa programs also include a residence requirement, meaning that new residents need to spend a certain amount of time in the country to maintain residence status.

 Click on the enquiry button below to add your details to the contact form.
 One of our experienced client advisors will carefully assess your personal requirements and guide you through the process of selecting the most suitable golden visa program to meet your individual needs and preferences.
 This initial consultation is free of charge.